csquared/arduino-restclient/README.md

-# RestClient for Arduino
+# RestClient for Arduino ESP8266 WiFi modules

-HTTP Request library for Arduino and the Ethernet shield.
+HTTP Request library for Arduino and the ESP8266 WiFi SOC modules This library is derived almost entirely from the great work done here: https://github.com/csquared/arduino-restclient

 # Install